swanky-rt/Student-Navigator/final_project/README.md

 ## License

-This project is part of the CS 690F Security in AI course at UMass Amherst.
+This project is part of the CS 690F Trustworthy & Responsible AI course at UMass Amherst.

 ---